mli171/changepointGA/README.md

 - For `cptgascisl()`, please cite:

   Li, M. (2026). *Structured and Consensus-Guided Island Model Genetic Algorithm for Multiple Changepoint Detection*.
-Manuscript prepared for publication.
+Manuscript in preparation for publication.